 But it’s all time-consuming and no channel typically guarantees a consistent return on effort.

-So why would you consider hiring a staffing agency recruiter when you are investing so much time (and often cash) into all these channels, especially job boards?
+So why would you consider hiring a staffing agency recruiter or headhunter when you are investing so much time (and often cash) into all these channels.
+Especially job boards?

 - Convenience – hiring managers are time poor or have an urgent time-sensitive needs

 - Access to the talent that their own strategies are not reaching

 - Scale – a top recruiter can handle multiple assignments simultaneously, or can enlist the help of colleagues